3dgeo-heidelberg/helios/doc/cli.rst

 Thus, if ``F=100000`` and ``dynStep="1000"`` it means that the dynamic motion will be applied ``F/dynStep = 100`` times per second.
 Note that this might require to update values such as the magnitude of a translation because adding ``100`` times a translation vector ``(0,0,1)`` leads to an accumulated translation vector ``(0,0,100)`` while adding ``100000`` times the same translation vector leads to an accumulated translation vector ``(0,0,100000)``.
 The dynamic time step exploits the inverse relationship between time and frequency to provide an alternative specification.
-More concretely, the time step (inside :math:(0, 1]``) between iterations can be given instead of the discrete dynamic step, which is independent of the simulation frequency.
+More concretely, the time step (inside :math:`(0, 1]`) between iterations can be given instead of the discrete dynamic step, which is independent of the simulation frequency.
 This means that when changing the dynamic time step, rigid motion magnitudes do not need to be updated.

 The second attribute is the ``kdtDynStep="y"`` which means that the KDGrove (a datastructure which handles multiple KDTrees for efficient ray casting on dynamic scenes) will update the KDTree for the dynamic object after ``y`` consecutive updates of the object itself.
 For instance, having ``kdtDynStep="10"`` means that the KDTree will be updated after computing ``10`` iterations of the dynamic motion sequence.
 The alternative time-based counterpart ``kdtDynTimeStep="t"`` means that the KDTree will be updated after t seconds.

-These frequency/temporal parameters can either be given at the scene level, which changes the default frequency (``dynStep="1"``) for all scene parts, or at the scene part level, which changes the frequency for the specific scene part by multiplying the value with the scene default.
+These frequency/temporal parameters can either be given at the scene level, which changes the default frequency (``dynStep="1"``) for all scene parts, or at the scene part level, which multiplies the frequency for that specific scene part with the scene default (the ``kdtDynStep`` of the KDT works the same way, relative to the object's ``dynStep``).
-This means that the ``dynStep`` of the object is relative to the ``dynStep`` of the scene, and the ``kdtDynStep`` of the KDT is relative to the ``dynStep`` of the object.

-Having ``dynStep="z"`` at the scene element and ``dynStep="x"`` at the scene part element means that the dynamic object will be updated each ``xz`` iterations.
+For example, having ``dynStep="z"`` at the scene element and ``dynStep="x"`` at the scene part element means that the dynamic object will be updated each ``xz`` iterations.
-Also, having ``dynStep="z"`` at the scene element with default ``dynStep="1"`` for all dynamic objects works similar to having ``dynStep="z"`` defined for each dynamic object while having default ``dynStep="1"`` for the scene.

 An example of how to configure the different frequencies for scene is presented below: